 As someone who loves to golf, I've often wondered "Why do rich people play golf?"
 After all, it's a game that anyone can play, regardless of their social status or income level.

-And yet, when you look at the most popular golf courses and clubs, it's clear that golf is a hobby that's favored by the wealthy and they love the golf subscription boxes.
+And yet, when you look at the most popular golf courses and clubs, it's clear that golf is a hobby that's favored by the wealthy.

-There are a few reasons why rich people play golf, and we'll explore them in this blog.
+There are a few reasons why rich people play golf and also subscribe to a golf monthly box.
+Let's dig in!